shinyypig/matlab-in-vscode/README.md

     <img width=50% style=margin:2% src="assets/2023-06-25-20-16-14.png">
 </div>

+Notice that a file named `matlabInVSCodeVariableInfo.csv` will be generated in the current directory.
+It is used to store the variable information.
+Normally, this file will be automatically deleted immediately.
+However, if some error occurs, it may not be deleted.
+You should delete it manually.

 ## Cell Mode

 You can split your code by `%%`, click the run cell button or simply press `ctrl+enter` (mac: `cmd+enter`) to run the active cell.